pconrad-fb/restructured-dreams/source/tools/editors.rst

 reStructuredText editors
 ------------------------

 There are a few dedicated reStructuredText editors out there.
 Most editors offer a live preview with error messages to help you troubleshoot your reStructuredText as you write.
 My current favorite is ReText, which is simple but makes tables and images easy.
+An advantage of a dedicated reStructuredText editor is that some of them include support for editing tables and other syntactical features.

 Formiko
 ^^^^^^^